Skip to content

 Bases: torchzero.modules.ops.binary.BinaryOperationBase

-Returns :code:other(tensors) with sign copied from tensors.
+Returns other(tensors) with sign copied from tensors.

 Source code in torchzero/modules/ops/binary.py